 WILL YOU CHANGE OR JUST CONTINUE THE WAY IT HAS ALWAYS BEEN?

-1. You can ::eyeroll:: and move on, continuing to waste time searching the internet for answers that will never come,
+1. You can ::eyeroll:: and move on, continuing to waste time searching the internet for answers that will never come (and never work for you, your family, and homeschool),

 2. You can take control of the chaos in your life today and move forward, letting go of that unattainable goal of “balance” and instead embracing “priorities.”

-WHAT WILL YOU DO TO CHANGE YOUR LIFE BALANCE STARTING TODAY?
+WHAT WILL YOU DO TO IMPROVE YOUR SCHEDULE FOR HOMESCHOOLING & CHANGE YOUR LIFE BALANCE STARTING TODAY?